 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal romance is a paperback edition that was published by Signet on April 2, 2013 and has 370 pages.
+paranormal romance that was published by Signet on April 2, 2013 and has 370 pages.